 How to Create and Sell Website Templates

 As an experienced web designer, you may be looking for opportunities to diversify your revenue stream and expand your audience.
-Selling premium website templates is a great way to earn income while reaching new clients who may not be ready to invest in custom design services.
+Selling premium website templates is a great way to earn passive income while opening the door to working with clients who may not be ready to invest in custom design services.

 Benefits

-While Squarespace has a great selection of free templates, your clients may want to take things a step further with an expertly curated, premium template.
-This is where a template store comes into play, particularly for customers who are just starting out and want to differentiate themselves from the competition.
+While Squarespace has a great selection of free templates, your clients may want to get closer to fulfilling their creative vision and take things a step further with an expertly curated, premium template.
+This is where a template store comes into play, particularly for clients who are just starting out and want to differentiate themselves from the competition

 Build the foundation for a long-term relationship

-Template stores are the foundation for establishing a long-term relationship with clients.
-After selling and installing a template, you have a great excuse to stay in touch and later re-engage with your customer about template updates and additional service offerings.
+Template stores are the foundation for establishing long-term relationships with clients.
+After selling a template and installing a template, you have a great excuse to stay in touch and later re-engage with your customer about template updates and additional service offerings.
 As you learn more about their business goals over time, you can eventually reach out about custom design work when you know they’re ready to make the investment.

 Position yourself as the design expert